MP for South West Devon

 Opposition Assistant Whip (Commons)

-“A party-loyal Conservative backbencher with a transport-focused remit who rarely rebels and records unusually low voting attendance.”
+“A party loyalist who rarely rebels but has unusually low voting attendance.”

-Rebecca Smith is the Conservative MP for South West Devon, elected in July 2024.
-She currently serves as the Opposition Assistant Whip in the Commons and sits on the Transport Committee and the Ecclesiastical Committee, while also contributing to the Bus Services (No. 2) Bill committee since 2025.
-Since entering Parliament she has taken part in several public bill committees.
+Rebecca Smith is a Conservative MP for South West Devon, elected in 2024.
+She serves as Opposition Assistant Whip in the Commons and sits on the Transport and Ecclesiastical Committees, with involvement in the Bus Services (No. 2) Bill committee.

-She has 100% party loyalty with no rebel votes, though her voting attendance is 12%, well below the party average of 56%.
-She has generally voted against workers' rights protections and against trade union powers, and against VAT changes and renter protections, with a mixed record on Universal Credit, prison sentencing, bus services regulation and climate measures.
-She consistently votes for protest rights.
+She has 100% party loyalty with 0 rebel votes, and her voting attendance is 13% (well below the party average of 56%).
+On policy, she generally votes against workers’ rights protections and against trade union powers, but generally votes for protest rights and transgender rights, with a mixed stance on climate change measures and prison sentencing.
+On Universal Credit, her votes are mixed (11 aye, 10 no) across 45 votes.

 Generated 21 February 2026